salimamukhit/CS336-P1/README.md

 1) In your terminal you should open a soloclient-src folder.
 Run make command which will compile a standalone application.
 Then run the program with sudo ./standalone.

-2) The Part_Two.pcap includes the packets that were sent through this application.
-Apply a filter ip.addr == 107.180.95.33 in order to see only those packets that were sent by this app.
+2) The standalone.pcap includes the packets that were sent through this application.

 -------------------- Additional Information --------------------